Nnevalti/Nnevalti/README.md

 #include <iostream>
 #include <string>

-using namespace std; // I never use this usually but this is for aesthetic
+using namespace std;

 int main()
 {
   string name = "Valentin Deschamps";
-  string title = "Software Developer";
+  string title = "Audio Programmer";

   cout << name << "\n";
   cout << title << "\n\n";

-  cout << "Experienced software developer with a passion for creating elegant and efficient solutions to complex problems.
+  cout << "Experienced software engineer with a passion for creating elegant and efficient solutions to complex problems.
 Skilled in C++ and Python, with a strong background in data structures and algorithms.\n";